 The energy efficiency of the package of products provided for in this document may not correspond to its actual energy efficiency once installed in a building, as the efficiency is influenced by further factors such as heat loss in the products in relation to the building size and its characteristics

 NOTES FOR THE INSTALLER

 FOR ANY TECHNICAL QUERIES PLEASE RING THE IDEAL INSTALLER HELPLINE: 01482 498704

 NOTE.
 BOILER RESTART PROCEDURE -

-To restart the boiler press the RESTART button.
+Press the RESTART button.
 The boiler will repeat the ignition sequence if a heat demand is present.

 DOCUMENT AMENDMENTS